While there’s something to be learned in peer groups, the investment in time and money far exceeded the value to my businesses.

 Process consulting for me is like forcing one size to fit all.
 My success comes from my differentiation, which is the opposite of what process consultants want you to believe.

-My 1-to-1 consulting practice allows me to provide advice and support—practical company wide support, as well as emotional, psychological, moral support–to business owners.
+The 1-to-1 consulting work I do allows me to provide advice and support—practical company wide support, as well as emotional, psychological, moral support–to business owners.
 All of the time and all the money they spend gets them my undivided attention, advice and creativity that fit specifically with their business.

 If you and your team are 1-to-1 learners, my consulting practice could be the perfect fit for you and your company.
-I welcome a discovery conversation to get started.
+I welcome a Refresh conversation to get started.
+At the end of this discovery conversation, I’ll provide an estimate of the scope and cost of the work we’ll do together.

 Contact me and let’s discuss how Refresh, Refine or Reimagine will transform your business.